ahampriyanshu/ahampriyanshu.github.io/src/blog/expermenting-with-personal-finance/equity-markets-for-dummies-fundamental-analysis.md

 - **PBT** - Profit before paying taxes
 - **PAT** - The bottom line - actual profit available to shareholders

+When you look at a P&L over 5–10 years, you are basically asking:
+- Are sales steadily going up?
+- Is profit growing faster than sales?
+- Are costs under control, or is the company forever blaming "input cost pressure"?

 #### 3. Cash Flow Statement Components

+The cash flow statement is where you check **"Kitna paisa actually aaya, kitna gaya?"** Numbers on P&L can lie; cash is harder to fake for long.

 **Operating Activities** - Cash from core business operations
 - Negative = Core business burning cash (danger signal)